contactandyc/another-c-library/2_timing.md

 b = b - 1; // b will become 127 again
 ```

-bool is another type that is defined in C (you must include stdbool.h to get it).  bool is defined as having the value true or false.
-This type can make code more readable in that it makes it clear to the reader that there is only two possible states.
+`bool` is another type defined in C (you must include `stdbool.h` to get it). `bool` is defined as having the value true or false.
+This type can make code more readable in that it makes it clear to the reader that there are only two possible states.

-double (and float) are used for decimals.
-Because float only uses 32 bits, it loses precision quite easily.
-I don't tend to use it for anything.
-Instead I opt to use double.
+`double` (and `float`) are used for decimals.
+Because `float` only uses 32 bits, it loses precision quickly.
+I do not tend to use it for anything.
+Instead, I opt to use `double`

-In C you can define your own type using typedef using the following syntax.
+`typedef` can be utilized to define your own type using the following syntax:

 ```
 typedef <existing type> <new type name>;
 ```

-for example, the following would define a new type called number_t which has an underlying type of unsigned int.
+For example, the following would define a new type called number_t, which has an underlying type of unsigned int.
 ```c
 typedef unsigned int number_t;

 number_t a = 100;
 ```

 Every data type in C has a size.
 The size of a pointer is always the same (it is the same as the size_t type).
-You can determine the size of a type or variable by using the sizeof() operator.  sizeof(number_t) would find the size of the number_t type (and return 4 since unsigned int is 4 bytes).  sizeof(void) is not allowed as that doesn't make sense.
+The `sizeof()` operator determines the size of a type or variable. `sizeof(number_t)` finds the size of the `number_t` type (and return 4 since unsigned int is 4 bytes). `sizeof(void)` is not allowed as that does not make sense.

 A variable can be cast from one type to another either implicitly or explicitly.
 Imagine you want to convert an int to a double or vice versa.